kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 When the `CSIControllerGetNodeInfo` feature gate is enabled, `CSINode.Spec.DriverRegistrations` has an entry for the driver, and the CSI controller plugin advertises `GET_NODE_INFO`:

 1. Call `ControllerGetNodeInfo` when the driver has a `DriverRegistrations` entry but no `CSINode.Spec.Drivers` entry (initial registration)
-2. Call `ControllerGetNodeInfo` after `ControllerPublishVolume` returns `RESOURCE_EXHAUSTED` (capacity correction, building on KEP-4876)
+2. Call `ControllerGetNodeInfo` after `ControllerPublishVolume` returns `RESOURCE_EXHAUSTED` if `CSIDriver.Spec.NodeAllocatableUpdatePeriodSeconds` is set (capacity correction, building on KEP-4876)
 3. Call `ControllerGetNodeInfo` periodically if `CSIDriver.Spec.NodeAllocatableUpdatePeriodSeconds` is set (periodic refresh, building on KEP-4876)
 4. Calculate effective `max_volumes_per_node` by comparing `published_volume_ids` from SP response against `VolumeAttachment` objects
-5. Write the topology values as Node labels, preserve the existing kubelet topology collision checks (Needs new RBAC permission)
+5. For initial registration, write the topology values as Node labels, preserving the existing kubelet topology collision checks (Needs new RBAC permission)
-6. Create or update the `CSINode.Spec.Drivers` entry with the topology keys and calculated capacity.
-(Needs new RBAC permission)
+6. Create the `CSINode.Spec.Drivers` entry with the topology keys and calculated capacity, or update existing entry's capacity (Needs new RBAC permission)

 The CSINode update uses the `resourceVersion` from the snapshot passed to `ControllerGetNodeInfo`.
 On a CSINode update conflict, discard the RPC result and wait for next CSINode update event from informer.
 Reconciliation starts again from the latest CSINode and calls `ControllerGetNodeInfo` again if still needed.
 This prevents in-flight results from restoring an unregistered driver or overwriting a switch to the traditional flow.
 Node and CSINode writes are not atomic: a successful label patch can remain after a failed CSINode update.

+If this driver has no completed entry in `spec.drivers`, retry non-conflict errors with exponential backoff.
+Otherwise, retain the previously published information and retry on the next periodic or reactive trigger.

 The registration input remains present after completion and supplies `node_id` for subsequent `ControllerGetNodeInfo` calls. `ControllerPublishVolume` continues to use the completed `Spec.Drivers` entry.